QR3.7.1 The Curious Case of Quantum Spin

 QR3.5.3 The Quantum Lottery

-What decides where a photon hits a screen?
+What then decides where a photon hits a screen?
 The photon wave spreads to many screen points, but only hits one point.
 That point is random, like a lottery where everyone has a chance, but quantum theory says the hit chance is higher where the wave is stronger.
 More precisely, the photon’s probability to hit at each point depends on the square of its net amplitude there.
 These probabilities add up to one, so it always hits somewhere, but exactly where doesn’t depend on any physical history.
-Quantum theory then explains the two-slit experiment by this mechanism:
+Quantum theory then explains two-slit interference as follows:

 1. The photon wave spreads through both slits.